The Seating Upholstery Guide

 Natural suede has a long list of pros and cons.
 Some of the pros include its rich appearance, wear resistance, good heat conduction, and, of course, its softness.
 Suede resembles genuine leather, so it looks expensive and stylish.
 It also can last a long time - 7 to 10 years with proper care.
 Even when scuffs and other small defects appear, they remain invisible and do not damage the suede.
 It also keeps you cool in the summer and warm in the winter, making it versatile in many different climates.

 Some of the suede's cons include: moisture intolerance, easy tearing, dirt accumulation, a delicate care routine, and price.
 Unlike artificial suede, natural suede quickly absorbs liquid and dries for a long time.
 At the same time, its fibers absorb dirt and odors easily.
 Even a small amount of rain can ruin suede.
 Suede also tears easily, so keep the pets away!
 Suede also does not tolerate machine or hand-washing due to its high water absorption.
-It therefore, will need dry cleaning and additional care in order to maintain the suede's stylish appearance, special care must be taken.
+In order to maintain suede's stylish appearance, special care must be taken.